ReeceCook/High-Seas/Factions/The Tidebound Circle.md

 - **Captain Vessa Nymari** – Owner of the “Azure Crest” shipping fleet and a voice for the independent captains.
 Known for outmaneuvering both pirates and royal tariffs.

-> The Circle is governed by a **Rotating Council of Nine**, composed of influential members from different island chains and trade specializations (spice, lumber, shipbuilding, arcane salvage, etc.).
+> The Circle is governed by a Rotating [[The Council of Nine]], composed of influential members from different island chains and trade specializations (spice, lumber, shipbuilding, arcane salvage, etc.).

 ---